dekoding/ngx-bearbones/README.md

 A project to create bare-bones (get it?)
 Angular widgets ready to be used with any CSS framework.
 (Bootstrap, Material, SemanticUI, etc.)

+**Note**: The ngx-bearbones package currently only contains two completed widgets, a drag-and-drop directive and a sortable directive.
+I'm working as fast as I can to add more!

 ## Table of contents
 1. [Bearbones Manifesto](#manifesto)
 2. [Installation instructions](#installation-instructions)